Travis Meeks: Personal life

 Travis has Asperger syndrome and considers this a factor in some of his personal problems, while still being largely content.
 His life and career have been plagued by substance abuse and conflict with band members.

 Meeks has two daughters from previous relationships.
-His first daughter, Suvanna Dawn Meeks, (who was later put up for adoption) was born in 1994 from his relationship with his then-girlfriend Amy.
-His second daughter, Emma Rambat, was born November 11, 2004, with his then-girlfriend, Karen.
+His first daughter (who was later put up for adoption) was born in 1994 from his relationship with his then-girlfriend Amy.
+His second daughter was born November 11, 2004, with his then-girlfriend, Karen.

 In 2008, Meeks maintained sobriety and promoted his forthcoming comeback album, Days of the New Presents Tree Colors, produced under his independent label, Days of the New Productions.
 However, lack of distribution and finances as a result of the IRS seizing his royalties continually delayed the albums' official release.
 Meeks continued to be plagued by personal issues.
 After finding the body of his friend and former Alice in Chains bassist Mike Starr in March 2011, he experienced a divorce in 2012, which prompted a one-year hiatus.
 This was followed by the death of Meeks' father, Gary Lee Meeks, aged 57, on November 15, 2013.

 Meeks reunited with his original Days of the New bandmates for the Full Circle reunion tour in 2014, but the endeavor came undone allegedly due to Meeks' substance issues.
 On October 10 that year, he was arrested in Portland, Maine, on a warrant for failing to appear in court after being charged with possession of a hypodermic needle.
 These events prompted him to relapse on methamphetamine in 2015 and spend a year in prison during 2016.
 After being released, Meeks made appearances on social media voicing his philosophy, only to be arrested in 2017 for charges of burglary, fleeing or evading police on foot, public intoxication charges and possession of a controlled substance.

 In 2020, he was arrested for disorderly conduct, failure to obey a police officer, and resisting arrest.